Sagnikd007/LMS-Project/README.md

 # LibraryManagementSystem
+The “LIBRARY MANAGEMENT SYSTEM” process made computerized to reduce human errors and to increase the efficiency.
+The main focus of this project is to lessen human efforts.
+The maintenance of the records is made efficient, as all the records are stored in the SQLite database, through which data can be retrieved easily.
+The editing is also made simpler.
+The user has to just type in the required field and update the desired field.
+Our main aim of the project is to get the correct information about a particular student and books available in the library.
+The problems, which existed, have been removed to a large extent.
+And it is expected that this project will go a long way in satisfying user’s requirements.
+The computerization of the Library Management will not only improve the efficiency but will also reduce human stress thereby indirectly improving human resources.
 * Basic application to add,delete the books and student information (issued and returned books).
 * steps to use
   * run the .py file